 The Oregon Zoo is accessible to people of all abilities.

-The Oregon Zoo covers 64 acres along a wooded, south-facing hillside, with about 150 feet of elevation change from its highest points near the main entrance to its lowest points near the Predators of the Serengeti exhibit.
+The Oregon Zoo covers 64 acres along a wooded, south-facing hillside, with about 150 feet of elevation change from its highest points near the main entrance to its lowest points.
 Most pathways, exhibits, restaurants, restrooms and drinking fountains are ADA accessible.

 For questions, comments, or accommodations related to ability, please contact email@example.com.